lemniscat-devops/doc/doc/docs/runtime.md

 ## 8. Execute the workflow

-After downloading the plugins, the runtime execute the workflow to activate the capabilities.
+After downloading the plugins, the runtime execute the workflow in this order :
+1. Run the `pre` phase.
+Execute systematically all the tasks in this phase regardless of the activated capabilities.
+2. Run the capabilities.
+Execute the tasks of the activated capabilities.
+3. Run the `post` phase.
+Execute systematically all the tasks in this phase regardless of the activated capabilities.

 !!! note
     **Activation of the capabilities**
-    To activate a capability you must define a variable named `<capability>.enable` and set to `true`.
+    To activate a capability you must define a variable named `<capability>_enable` and set to `true`.
-    For example, to activate the code capability, you must define the following variable : `code.enable: true`.
+    For example, to activate the code capability, you must define the following variable : `code_enable: true`.

 !!! note
     **Define the solution to use**
-    To define the solution to use to activate a capability, you must define a variable named `<capability>.solution` and set to the name of the solution to use.
+    To define the solution to use to activate a capability, you must define a variable named `<capability>_solution` and set to the name of the solution to use.
-    For example, to define Github as the solution to activate the code capability, you must define the following variable : `code.solution: Github`.
+    For example, to define Github as the solution to activate the code capability, you must define the following variable : `code_solution: Github`.

 For each capability enabled, the runtime execute the solution defined in variables.